Jeonhyeonmin/Unity-MMO-Client-Server/README.md

 1. Run `Server.exe` located in the `Server/bin/Debug` folder to start the game server.
 2. Open the `Client` folder as a project in Unity Hub.
-3. Press the **Play** button in the Unity Editor to run the client.
+3. Press the **Play** button in the Unity Editor to run the first client.
-4. To test multiple clients, build the project (**File > Build and Run**) and then run multiple instances of the executable.
+4. To test multiple clients, you can run one client within the Unity Editor and simultaneously launch a built executable of the project (`File > Build and Run`).

 ---